|

 Instructions

-2. Make the batter.
-In a mixing bowl with an electric mixer, beat the eggs with the sugars until light; beat in sour cream, melted butter, and vanilla.
+• In a mixing bowl with an electric mixer, beat the eggs with the sugars until light; beat in the melted butter and vanilla.

-Add the flour mixture to the egg mixture and beat on low speed until blended.
+• In a separate bowl, combine the flour, baking powder, baking soda, and salt; whisk to blend thoroughly.
+Add half of the flour mixture to the egg mixture and beat just until blended.
+Add the sour cream and beat just until incorporated.
+Add the remaining flour mixture and beat on low speed just until blended.
 The batter will be thick.
-Stir in the chopped chocolate and pecans.
+Fold in the chopped chocolate chips and pecans.

-3. Bake.
-Spread the batter in the pan and bake the cake for 25 to 30 minutes, or until the cake springs back when lightly touched with a finger.
+• Spread the batter in the pan and bake the cake for 25 to 30 minutes, or until it springs back when lightly touched with a finger.

 Nutrition